Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Caleb Martin included, will be in action at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.
+Caleb Martin and his Miami Heat teammates hit the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-If you'd like to place a wager on Martin's props, we break down his available ones, providing some stats and trends, below.
+In this article we will look at Martin's prop bets, using stats to help you make good selections.

 Caleb Martin Prop Bets vs. the Celtics